Low Earth Orbiting Navigation Experiment for Spacecraft Testing Autonomous Rendezvous and Docking (LONESTAR) - 11.22.16

-To successfully travel beyond low Earth orbit (LEO), to the moon, Mars and beyond the ability for two spacecraft to autonomously rendezvous and dock (ARD) in space must be demonstrated.
-LONESTAR is a collaborative project with two universities (University of Texas at Austin and Texas A&M University) to each build a satellite that will ultimately rendezvous and dock with each other in space without the benefit of human intervention.
+For successful travel beyond low Earth orbit (LEO) to the moon, Mars, and beyond, the ability for two spacecraft to autonomously rendezvous and dock (ARD) in space must be demonstrated.
+LONESTAR is a collaborative project between two universities (University of Texas at Austin and Texas A&M University) each building satellites that will ultimately rendezvous and dock with each other in space without the benefit of human intervention.

 DRAGONSat-LONESTAR is an anticipated eight-year program, with a launch of the satellites approximately every two years.
 LONESTAR is the second of four missions, and will test individual components and subsystems, while the final mission will culminate with the successful docking of two satellites.
 Each mission builds upon the previous mission, culminating in a fully autonomous rendezvous and docking mission.
 The universities are required to use a global positioning system (GPS) receiver designed by National Aeronautics and Space Administration (NASA) to gather flight data in the space environment to determine its functionality.
 The objective is to demonstrate precision real-time navigation capability as well as precision relative navigation between the two satellites.

-This project will demonstrate ARD in space and provide NASA with actual flight data that is directly linked to the Space Technology Roadmap TA05 Communcaiotn and Naviation: Position, Navigation and Timing (Onboard Auto Navigation and Maneuver and Relative and Proximity Navigation).
-ARD will be utilized in future exploration programs for unmanned cargo vehicles and in space assembly.
-Data from LONESTAR will have a direct impact on the development of that capability.
+This project demonstrates autonomous rendezvous and docking (ARD) procedures in space, and provides NASA with actual flight data that is directly linked to the Space Technology Roadmap TA05 Communication and Navigation: Position, Navigation and Timing (Onboard Auto Navigation and Maneuver and Relative and Proximity Navigation).
+ARD will be utilized in future exploration programs for unmanned cargo vehicles and in assembly of future space structures.
+Data from LONESTAR have a direct impact on the development of that capability.
 Each incremental stage in the LONESTAR project benefits NASA by increasing the agency’s knowledge of a currently emerging field where rapid development and cost-effective projects are a major focus.

 Student education is enhanced by engaging in a real world scenario including requirements, geographical distance, system engineering, project management, and dealing with diverse cultures.
 This project will also develop critical skills that will be invaluable to NASA in the future as the aerospace workforce continues to mature and retire.
 This project also gives NASA insight into the best and brightest students.